-Every Beolab 50 that leaves the production line is measured in a custom-built anechoic chamber to ensure that its performance matches the "Golden Reference" loudspeaker.
-This automated measurement is performed using a number of microphones where small differences in the responses are found and custom correction filters are created and loaded into the Digital Signal Processing.
-This ensures that each loudspeaker's third-octave smoothed response matches that of the Golden Reference loudspeaker within 1 dB between 20 Hz and 20 kHz.
+Every Beolab 90 that leaves the production line is measured in a custom-built anechoic chamber to ensure that its performance matches a "Golden Reference" loudspeaker.
+This automated measurement is performed using 18 microphones (one for each loudspeaker driver) where small differences in the responses are found and custom correction filters are created and loaded into the Digital Signal Processing.
+This ensures that each loudspeaker's third-octave smoothed response matches that of the Golden Reference loudspeaker within 0.2 dB between 20 Hz and 20 kHz.